dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 :::

+## Set up a foundational project

-## Set up a foundational (i.e. hub) project
+Set up a foundational (i.e. hub) project

 Before a downstream team can leverage assets from this foundational project, we’ll need to first:
-- Create and define at least one model as “public”
+- [Create and define](/docs/collaborate/govern/model-access) at least one model as “public”
 - Run a deployment job successfully
     - Note: toggle on “Generate docs on run” for this job to update dbt Explorer.
 Once run, you can tie Explorer to a deployment job on the **Project Settings** page (details [here](https://docs.getdbt.com/docs/deploy/artifacts)).